bihealth/snappy-pipeline/docs/step_generic.rst

 .. note:: **Debugging configuration errors**

     The configuration for a complete pipeline can be long, and copy/paste errors can creep in.
     When facing errors in configuration, it is advisable to

-    - Use absolute paths for files not part of the workflow (panel of normal files are **NOT** part the of workflow), and
+    - Use relative paths for static data (``static_data_config``) and workflow configuration paths;
+      they will be resolved relative to the config file's directory.
+Alternatively, use absolute paths for external data that should not move relative to your config file.
-    - Use the ``snappy-snake --verbose``, which prints the step configuration (and all the dependend workflows) as ``snappy`` has understood it.
+    - Use the ``snappy run --verbose``, which prints the step configuration (and all the dependent workflows) as ``snappy`` has understood it.